Simpson-Computer-Technologies-Research/rsa-azure-key-vault-encryption/README.md

 //
 //

-// pretty sure azure has a javascript library for this instead of sending http requests
 //
+// Pretty sure azure has a javascript library for this instead of sending http requests
+//
+// accessToken is recieved from the frontend HTTP request "Authorization" header
+//
-// accessToken is sent in the http request headers async function decryptData(encryptedData: string, accessToken: string): Promise<string> {
+async function decryptData(encryptedData: string, accessToken: string): Promise<string> {
     const url = "https://<YOUR_KEYVAULT_NAME>.vault.azure.net/decrypt?api-version=7.3";